Venue Registrations

 Hearing Loop servicesDoes your venue provide a hearing loop service?
 A hearing loop service is a hearing device that amplifies all on-stage audio for people who are hard-of-hearing.

-Whether or not to include the Hearing Loop icon will be determined by you when you register your venue in Eventotron.
+Whether or not the Hearing Loop icon will be listed for an event is determined by you when you register your venue in Eventotron.

 Accessible Sessions

-Are you able to encourage or support event producers to put on additional accessible sessions, but not sure where to start?
-We have provided some information and resources below to help you get started.
+Would you like to encourage or support event producers to put on accessible sessions of their event, but are not sure where to start?
+We have provided some resources below to help you get started.

 Accessible sessions provide services for a variety of access needs for events at your venue.